Shane-Tucker/CS499_SecureNetNIDS/README.md

 - install instructions available at: https://scapy.readthedocs.io/en/latest/installation.html

 ## Running The Program
+1. Run GUI_NET.py to start the program

-1. On the first run of the program, press "start monitoring" without loading a dataset to run the program with the machine learning systems disabled.
+2. On the first run of the program, press "start monitoring" without loading a dataset to run the program with the machine learning systems disabled.
 When machine learning systems are disabled the GUI will only display network alerts detected by the program.

-2. Collected packets will be used to generate a raw dataset that is stored as dataset_CURRENTDATE.csv in the dataset/raw directory
+3. Collected packets will be used to generate a raw dataset that is stored as dataset_CURRENTDATE.csv in the dataset/raw directory

-3. Once a dataset is generated, it can be preprocessed by pressing the "preprocess dataset" button and selecting the dataset file.
+4. Once a dataset is generated, it can be preprocessed by pressing the "preprocess dataset" button and selecting the dataset file.
 The preprocessed dataset will be saved as DATASETNAME_preprocessed.csv in the dataset/preprocessed directory

-4. Once the dataset is preprocessed, it can be used to enable the machine learning systems by pressing the "load dataset" button and selecting the dataset file.
+5. Once the dataset is preprocessed, it can be used to enable the machine learning systems by pressing the "load dataset" button and selecting the dataset file.
 Once the dataset is displayed as loaded in the GUI, machine learning algorithms will be run when monitoring is enabled.
 The GUI will display the results of using the machine learning models trained on the